mimran1980/rusteron_gsr/rusteron-archive/README.md

 ## Project Status

 - **Current Focus**: Our primary focus is currently on **rusteron-client**.
 However, developers can run a unit test in **rusteron-archive** that demonstrates recording and replaying from the archive.
-- **Alpha Version**: **rusteron-archive** is in an alpha stage, and developers are encouraged to experiment with it, but it is not recommended for production use at this point.
+- **Alpha Version**: **rusteron-archive** is in beta stage, and developers are encouraged to experiment with it, but it is not recommended for production use at this point.

 ## Installation